Success of the El Cerrito Open Space Campaign is due to our donors

 The El Cerrito Open Space Campaign heartily wishes to thank all of our generous donors to the campaign to purchase the Madera Open Space, along with all of the volunteers who made this year-long effort succeed.

 Thanks to you, we raised $103,000 towards the $475,000 purchase price of the 8-acre site, with forest, meadow and creeks.
-That and a $250,000 federal grant greatly reduced the amount of park and open space funds the city had to spend from its pockets.
+That and a $250,000 federal grant that we also helped secure greatly reduced the amount of park and open space funds the city had to spend from its pockets.
 That means more of those funds can go to other park purposes.

 While we appreciate anyone who donated any amount of money – there was no requirement to do that – I’d like to call out a few special donations that stick in my mind: